2D Sketcher

-The 2D Sketcher works in all browsers, including IE9, Safari, Opera, Chrome and Firefox, as well as Mobile Safari and Android Browser.
+The 2D Sketcher works in all browsers, including IE11+, Edge, Safari, Opera, Chrome and Firefox, as well as Mobile Safari and Chrome for Android.

 In addition to mouse input, there are buttons and keyboard shortcuts that are described in the other tabs.